toba/godapp/README.md

 # Setup

 ## Install solc
-Needed only if generating Go directly from `sol` rather than from `ABI`.
+Needed if generating Go contract bindings directly from `sol` rather than from `ABI`.

 #### OSX
 ```